pinrafael/pinrafael/README.md

 <summary><h3>My Coding journey</h3></summary>
   I started coding in 2017 and i learn html and css then i start move into javascript and c++ and python in the same time then i have a burn out but after 4 weeks but i keep coding and now im a software engineer and a open source developer

+Status : Grinding project for the tsinghua university